 China has all three races of Tibetan PartridgePerdix hodgsoniae: sifanica from central Qinghai and Gansu south to eastern Tibet and southern Sichuan, and caraganae and hodgsoniae in eastern Tibet.
-Lives on high, inaccessible mountain slopes and meadows studded with rhododendron and dwarf juniper between 3600 m (11,800 ft.) and 4250 m (13,940 ft.), unusually as high as 5600 m (18,370 ft.) and in winter as low as 2800 m (9,190 ft.).
-Terrestrial, foraging in pairs during breeding season, in coveys of 10 to 15 birds at other times.
+HABITAT Inhabits high, inaccessible mountain slopes and meadows studded with rhododendron and dwarf juniper, between 3600 m (11,800 ft.) and 4250 m (13,940 ft.), unusually as high as 5600 m (18,370 ft.) and in winter as low as 2800 m (9,190 ft.).
+BEHAVIOR Terrestrial, foraging in pairs during breeding season, in coveys of 10 to 15 birds at other times.
 Flies only reluctantly, preferring to run, but if pressed will explode downhill.
 Like congeners, mainly eats seeds, but young require insects.
-Rotund, stocky, short-tailed.
-Has conspicuous black spot, white-streaked black earcoverts and some red facial skin (behind, below and in front of eye) on white face (including forehead, supercilium and throat); white-speckled blackish crown bordered rusty-orange on forecrown and sides; warm rusty-orange collar bordered black against white throat; grey-brown back with extensive barring and vermiculations, wings and scapulars more coarsely marked and with whitish streaks; mainly white underparts broadly barred black on breast and upper belly (sometimes forming belly patch), buffish flanks barred chestnut, buffy-white lower belly unmarked; tail rusty-orange except central pairs of rectrices which are concolorous with back.
+ID Rotund, stocky, short-tailed.
+Has conspicuous black spot, white-streaked black ear coverts and red facial skin (behind, below, and in front of eye) on white face; white-speckled blackish crown bordered rusty-orange on forecrown and sides; warm rusty-orange collar bordered black against white throat; grey-brown back with extensive barring and vermiculations, wings and scapulars more coarsely marked and with whitish streaks; mainly white underparts broadly barred black on breast and upper belly (sometimes forming belly patch), buffish flanks barred chestnut, buffy-white lower belly unmarked; tail rusty-orange except central pairs of rectrices which are concolorous with back.
 Female slightly duller; juvenile browner, lacks barring on underparts but soon attends striking head pattern.
 Nominate has slightly broader nuchal collar than sifanica; caraganae is paler above (including collar) and has slightly narrower collar.
-Bill horn-green; feet lack spurs and are greenish-brown.
-Grating, dry, unbirdlike rattle, often heard at dawn. — Craig Brelsford
+BARE PARTS Bill horn-green; feet lack spurs and are greenish-brown.
+VOICE Grating, dry, unbirdlike rattle, often heard at dawn. — Craig Brelsford

 P Benstead (Greentours), P Annesley, L Fitch, B and M Griffin, N Haggart, H Kloser, K Little, P Pilbeam, D Spencer and I visited NE Tibet, China’s Qinghai province, 7-23 Oct 2019.